johannestang/yolo_service/README.md

 ```
 docker run -d --rm --name yolo_service -p 8080:8080 johannestang/yolo_service:1.0-yolov3_coco
 ```

-This will expose a single endpoint `detect` that accepts GET and POST requests where the former takes a URL of an image and the latter lets you upload an image for detection.
+This will expose two endpoints: `detect` which returns the detected classes, and `annotate` which returns a copy of the image annotated with the detections.
+Use a GET request if you want to provide an URL to the image, or a POST request if you want to upload an image file.

-The service provides a user interface at [localhost:8080/ui](http://localhost:8080/ui) where the endpoint can be tested and the details of the input parameters are listed.
+The service provides a user interface at [localhost:8080/ui](http://localhost:8080/ui) where the endpoints can be tested and the details of the input parameters are listed.

 ## Image variants